 Promoting Respect for Human Rights and Diversity in Hiring

 At the Tsubaki Group, we view human resources as the most vital component of our management base.
-We are establishing an environment where people from various backgrounds can work positively and vigorously while striving to cultivate the human resources who will support business growth going forward.
+We are establishing an environment where people from various backgrounds can work positively and vigorously, and striving to cultivate the human resources who will support business growth going forward.

 Respect for Human Rights

-To ensure that nobody involved in its businesses is subject to any form of discrimination or harassment that violates individual dignity including on the grounds of race, ethnicity group, nationality, social status, origin, gender, disability, health status, thoughts and beliefs, sexual orientation, or difference of job type or employment status, the Tsubaki Group is implementing measures to enhance ethical awareness among employees.
+To ensure that nobody involved in its businesses is subject to any form of discrimination or harassment that violates individual dignity including on the grounds of race, ethnic group, nationality, social status, origin, gender, disability, health status, thoughts and beliefs, sexual orientation, or difference of job type or employment status, the Tsubaki Group is implementing measures to enhance ethics awareness among employees.

-We have designated February of every year as Corporate Ethics Awareness Month while conducting activities designed to promote strict adherence to laws and rules in the Group’s countries of operation (51 Group companies in Japan and overseas took part in these activities in the fiscal year ended March 31, 2020).
-At the same time, we have codified a Basic Human Rights Policy that applies to the Tsubaki Group, and are promoting initiatives on respect for human rights throughout the Group as a whole.
+We have designated February of every year as Corporate Ethics Awareness Month while conducting activities designed to promote strict adherence to laws and rules in the Group’s countries of operation (24 Group companies in Japan and overseas took part in these activities in the fiscal year ended March 31, 2021).
+At the same time, we have codified a Tsubaki Group Basic Human Rights Policy, and are promoting initiatives on respect for human rights throughout the Group as a whole.

 In addition, we have established the Corporate Ethics Hotline, to which we have appointed an employee to be in charge of consultations on any topic.
 The hotline handles not only risk matters regarding laws and regulations and compliance but also routine matters, as we advance the development of a comfortable working environment.